-Not only so.
-Lord Denman's performance of the duties of Common Serjeant during the eight years he filled that office was deservedly the subject of high and general approbation.
-He displayed on the Old Bailey bench those eminent judicial qualities which afterwards distinguished him as Chief Justice of England-towards the accused, firmness tempered with lenity, the strictest impartiality, and a determination to have every case tried on its merits; towards the Bar, a dignified courtesy of demeanour, and a total abstinence from those interruptions and interlocutory comments from the Bench which tend to irritate the temper of counsel, and seriously to retard the despatch of business.
+the accused, firmness tempered with lenity, the strictest impartiality, and a determination to have every case tried on its merits; towards the Bar, a dignified courtesy of demeanor, and a total abstinence from those interruptions and interlocutory comments from the Bench which tend to irritate the temper of counsel, and seriously to retard the despatch of business.

-The magistrates, from the time of my appointment, though extremely distasteful to the majority of them, treated me with the greatest kindness and liberality; and I believe they were not a little pleased with the saving of time which was effected by my method of trying prisoners.
+"The magistrates, from the time of my appointment, though extremely distasteful to the majority of them, treated me with the greatest kindness and liberality; and I believe they were not a little pleased with the saving of time which was effected by my method of trying prisoners.
 That economy has always appeared to me an important judicial duty, not only as affecting the numerous bodies of witnesses, whose long attendance is so severe a penalty upon them, but as securing from the jury the willing sacrifice of time, and the adequate consideration of those cases in which reasonable doubts arise; for nothing tends more to discourage the free employment of the understanding than undiscriminating pressure on cases of unequal difficulty, or the habitual exaggeration of trifles.
-Strongly convinced that no encouragement is so productive of crime as impunity, I have adopted the habit of yielding reluctantly to technical objections.
-Even when they have appeared well founded, I have nevertheless preferred submitting the facts to the jury, and reserving the law for the judges, to a hasty proclamation of the inadequacy of the law by directing an immediate acquittal.
+Strongly convinced that no encouragement is so productive of crime as impunity, I have adopted the habit of yielding reluctantly to technical ob-Even when they have appeared well founded, I have nevertheless preferred submitting the facts to the jury, and reserving the law for the judges, to a hasty proclamation of the inadequacy of the law by directing an immediate acquittal.

-It is a grateful task to bear testimony to the excellent conduct of juries at the Old Bailey Sessions.
+"It is a grateful task to bear testimony to the excellent conduct of juries at the Old Bailey Sessions.
 I do not remember a single conviction that appeared to me unjust.
 Some acquittals have startled me; but often very good reasons, which had not occurred to me at the trial, have been suggested afterwards, and I have often thought that their mistakes might be traced to their feeling too much deference for certain vulgar scraps of judicial phraseology which have come to be considered as principles of law.

-Various reforms of the administration of criminal law have presented themselves to my mind while presiding at the Old Bailey.
-In 1824 I laid many of them before the public in the 'Edinburgh Review,' where I wrote a critique on Bentham's 'Traité des preuves judiciaires' ('Treatise on Judicial Proofs') edited by Dumont.
+"Various reforms of the administration of criminal law have presented themselves to my mind while presiding at the Old Bailey.
+In 1824 I laid many of them before the public in the 'Edinburgh Review,' where I wrote a critique on Bentham's 'Traité des preuves judiciares' ('Treatise on Judicial Proofs') edited by Dumont.'
 I have been in the constant habit of communicating my ideas on these points from time to time to the Secretary of State, as well before and since as during the time when that office was filled by Lord Lansdowne.
 Many alterations which I have thought desirable have been accomplished; and I have given all the assistance in my power, both in and out of Parliament, to the amendments brought forward in my time.

-The salary attached to the office of Common Serjeant was 1,000l.; the fees on city business varied from 150l. to near 400l. by the year.
+"The salary attached to the office of Common Serjeant was 1,0001; the fees on city business varied from 1501. to near 4001 by the year.
 The addition thus made to my income could not be unacceptable with so large a family, and the rank was professionally valuable, more especially on circuit.
 In London I kept always a respectable portion of business, and (while Queen's Solicitor-General) had been occasionally forced by my silk gown into the lead; but the old stagers kept their place, and Brougham was naturally selected to lead for cases of importance when those were retained on the other side.
 My judicial occupation, too, took me also away from court, and parliamentary duties often engrossed my attention and exhausted my powers.